 In 2021, Harvard University’s federal funding increased to $625 million.
 This figure could have been even higher.
 But, the college’s leadership decided to decline coronavirus stimulus funding later in the year.
 Instead, the college decided to use its endowment as a funding source in later instances in 2020.
 An example of the kind of funding Harvard University received in 2021 is a $2.8 million award from the National Science Foundation to help minority youth pursue STEM careers.
 USA Facts highlights that, in 2018, Harvard University gained the most significant federal grants of any US college.
 In 2017, the college had the ninth-highest research and development funding.
 247 Wall Street notes that in 2015, Harvard University gained the 14th highest funding of any college.

 New Haven, Connecticut

-In the 2021 fiscal year, Yale University’s grant and contract income increased by 4.8% to $877 million, with $669 million of this funding coming from the federal government (an unspecified amount also came from the Connecticut State Government.)
-And thanks to strong financial growth, in late 2021, the college decided to invest in a range of areas that would likely increase future government funding, such as building infrastructure and hiring new faculty members.
-The college’s government funding would have been even higher in 2020 and 2021, but the college decided to decline $28.9 million in coronavirus relief over this time.
-Best Colleges notes that Yale University had the 15th highest research and development funding in 2017.
-24/7 Wall Street states that the college had the 20th highest federal funding in 2015.
+In the 2021 fiscal year, Yale University’s grant and contract income increased by 4.8% to $877 million.
+About $669 million of this funding came from the federal government (an unspecified amount also came from the Connecticut State Government).
+And thanks to strong financial growth, in late 2021, the college decided to invest in a range of areas that would likely increase future funding from the government.
+Examples include building infrastructure and hiring new faculty members.
+The college’s federal grants would have been even higher in 2020 and 2021, but the college decided to decline $28.9 million in coronavirus relief over this time.
+Yale University had the 15th highest research and development funding in 2017.
+24/7 Wall Street states that the college had the 20th highest federal funds for higher education in 2015.